 Our team consists of CREST and TIGER scheme approved individuals who hold the following certifications; OSCP, CCT, SST and CISSP.

 Our reports are aimed at all audiences.
 We have portions of our reports aimed at executives and portions of our reports aimed at the technical team.

 Our proposals are broken down into a costing table detailing each phase and the associated pricing.

 The image below outlines what makes Fidus different from our competitors.

 What Software Do You Use?

-Penetration Testing ‘tools’ are used as part of Pen Tests to help assess, identify and exploit commonly found vulnerabilities.
-There are numerous different kinds of tools used within Penetration Testing, each with a different use and varying popularity – like most things, people have a preference!
+Penetration Testing ‘tools’ are used as part of engagements to help assess, identify and exploit commonly found vulnerabilities.
+There are numerous different kinds of tools used within every engagement, each with a different use and varying popularity – like most things, people have a preference!

 Commonly seen tools include; NMap, Metapsloit, SQLMap, Nessus, Qualys, Nikto, SSLScan, Cobalt Strike and many, many more.

 What is the Goal of a Penetration Test?